-The motherboard supports the new Serial ATA technology through the SATA interfaces and the Intel® 6300ESB ICH.
-The SATA specification allows for thinner, more flexible cables with lower pin count, reduced voltage requirement, and up to 150MB/s data transfer rate.
+The motherboard supports the new Serial ATA technology through the SATA interfaces and the Intel® 6300ESB.
+The SATA specification allows for thinner, more flexible cables with lower pin count, reduced voltage requirement, and up to 150 MB/s data transfer rate.
 For Serial ATA models, the Adaptec® AIC-8110X chip supports four additional SATA connectors to give you six fully-compatible SATA interfaces.
-For IDE models, the Intel® 6300ESB ICH provides RAID 0, and RAID 1 solution for two Serial ATA interfaces when using Windows® XP operating system.
+For IDE models, the Intel® 6300ESB ICH provides RAID 0 and RAID 1 solution for two Serial ATA interfaces using the Windows® XP operating system.

-Zero Channel RAID (ZCR) solution (on SATA and SCSI models only)
+Zero Channel RAID (ZCR) solution (optional on SATA and SCSI models only)

-The motherboard has the Zero Channel RAID card in SODIMM package to support multi-RAID solution using Serial ATA150 hard disk drives and Ultra320 SCSI hard disk drives.
-The RAID0 (striping), RAID1 (mirroring), RAID0+1, and RAID5 provide a cost-effective high-performance solution for added system performance and reliability.
+The motherboard supports the optional Zero Channel RAID card in SODIMM package for a multi-RAID solution using Serial ATA150 hard disk drives or Ultra320 SCSI hard disk drives.
+The RAID 0 (striping), RAID 1 (mirroring), RAID 0+1, and RAID 5 provide a cost-effective, reliable and high-performance server system.